Brad Henry: Governor of Oklahoma

 In 2003, Henry signed bills into law that: made downloading child pornography a crime, strengthened the financial oversight of HMOs by the state, created a $300,000 cap on noneconomic damages for obstetric and emergency room cases except in wrongful death cases or if negligence is shown and made other changes to regulate medical liability actions, penalized predatory lending, authorized payday lending, and placed a moratorium on the sale of water from a sole source aquifer.
 He also was a strong supporter of a ballot proposal to establish a statewide lottery to benefit schools.

 In 2004, he signed a bill into law that set out a total of $2,100 in across-the-board salary increases for state employees, public school teachers and state troopers.
 He also signed legislation to limit the sale of pseudoephedrine used to make crystal meth.

 In 2008, he vetoed an anti-abortion measure which required, among other things, women to get an ultrasound before having an abortion.
 The veto was overridden and was the first override in Oklahoma since 1994, when Gov. David Walters was in office.
 That law was struck down by a state district court, but passed again in April 2010, whereupon Henry again vetoed it.
 His veto was again overridden.
+However, that same year, Henry signed legislation that would prevent women from getting abortions based on the gender of the fetus, require that only qualified physicians administer mifepristone and protect employees who refuse to participate in abortions.

 Despite high job approval ratings and avoidance of controversy, Oklahoma voters approved a term limit holding the governor to a total length of time of eight years in office.
 The law already provided for a term limit of two consecutive terms for the governor.
 This effectively prohibited Henry, then 47, from making a comeback attempt at a later date.
-However, in 2013, Henry stated the initiative didn't apply to him as he had already been term limited by the State Constitution before the proposition was approved.
-Supporters had asked Henry to run in the 2014 elections against incumbent Republican governor Mary Fallin, but he declined.